 According to the complaints, the plaintiffs allege that they have suffered damages from being required to work for more than 40 hours per week without being paid any overtime compensation.
-The plaintiffs hold their employers responsible because the defendants allegedly allowed the plaintiffs to work for more than 40 hours but failed to pay them any overtime premiums and failed to keep accurate time records.
+The plaintiffs hold their employers responsible for unpaid wages because the defendants allegedly allowed the plaintiffs to work for more than 40 hours but failed to pay them any overtime premiums and failed to keep accurate time records.

 The plaintiffs seek unpaid overtime wages, liquidated damages/statutory damages, all legal fees and interest, and any other relief as the court deems just.